Art Aia - Creatives In Residence: Today

 Art Aia – Creatives / In / Residence operates at a local and international level via artist in residence programs open to individual artists, and multidisciplinary art collectives, such as the Institut für Alles Mögliche of Berlin and has organized courses taught by teaching artists like John Strasberg, and Italo-Palestinian artist Mustafa Sabbagh who taught a photography workshop in 2014.

 In 2014 Art Aia has created a subsidiary in Berlin, La Dolce Berlin, an artist-run space and film production company located in the area of Wedding.
 Since 2018 Art Aia – Creatives / In / Residence has been collaborating with the American organization Centre for Sustainable Practice in the Arts (CSPA) in the ATE: Residency in Sustainable Practice, and in Climate Change Theatre Action 2021, a worldwide series of readings and performances of short climate change plays presented biennially to coincide with the United Nations COP meetings, where the Italian venue has organized a multidisciplinary event by the Tagliamento river, together with Legambiente and the Regional Environmental Protection Agency.

-Due to COVID-19 pandemic, the venue has partnered with the TransCultural Exchange supporting the online project Hello World and also with Uronto Artist Community affiliated with Art Initiative Bangladesh-AIB.
+Due to COVID-19 pandemic, the venue partnered with the TransCultural Exchange supporting the online project Hello World and also with Uronto Artist Community affiliated with Art Initiative Bangladesh-AIB.

-In 2020 Art Aia – Creatives / In / Residence became part of Google Arts & Culture as a cultural institute located in the region Friuli Venezia Giulia.
+In 2020 Art Aia – Creatives / In / Residence became part of Google Arts & Culture as a cultural institute located in the region Friuli-Venezia Giulia.